 The book is expected to appeal to scholars of socio-legal studies with interests in law, policy, corruption, rule of law, culture, European neighbourhood and enlargement policy.

-The EU Anti-Corruption Report: A reflexive governance approach by Dr Andi Hoxhaj is forthcoming in autumn in the Routledge Research in Law, Crime and Culture series.
+The EU Anti-Corruption Report: A reflexive governance approach by Dr Andi Hoxhaj is published in the Routledge Research in Law, Crime and Culture series.

 22 July 2019